History of the Jews in Tudela: Persecution

 In February 1235, Tudela was the scene of a rebellion against the government, when many Jews were wounded and several were sacrificed to the rage of the populace.
 Peace was restored only through a treaty between King Theobald I and the city council.

 The Shepherds' Crusade of 1321 affected Tudela.
 About 30,000 rapacious murderers fell upon the Jews in Tudela, killing many of them.
 When, some time later, 500 (or, according to other accounts, 300) made another attempt to surprise the Jews, they were overcome by a knight who lay in wait for them.
 Out of gratitude to Providence for their escape from this danger, the wealthier Jews endeavored to alleviate the condition of their coreligionists who had suffered from the persecutions.
 They collected grain and oil in storehouses, and supported poor Jews therefrom for a period of three years.
 In the great persecution of 1328, during which 6,000 Jews perished in Navarre, those of Tudela did not escape.

 In 1492, the Jews were expelled from the dominions of Ferdinand and Isabella, sovereigns of Castile and Aragon, by the Alhambra Decree.
 The Jewish population of Tudela was increased by the arrival of refugees from other parts of Spain.

-In 1498, King John III of Navarre, under the influence of Ferdinand and Isabella, issued an edict to the effect that all Jews must either be baptized or leave the country.
+In 1498, King John III of Navarre, under the influence and pressure of Ferdinand and Isabella, issued an edict to the effect that all Jews must either be baptized or leave the country.
 In Tudela, 180 families received baptism.
 The converts, or conversos, were suspected of being Marranos, or secret Jews.
 Many of them emigrated a few years later to France.
 The names of the conversos were published in a great roll called "La Manta" and exposed in the nave of Tudela's cathedral until the end of the 18th century.
 Tudela still preserves some Hebrew documents in its archives.
 Also buildings associated with the Jewish community have survived to the present day.